vivekFuneesh/CreateCandidate/README.md

 6. Tomcat 8.0 was used , eclipse , jdk 13.

-7. db name is sample0, can be changes using uriInitializer.
+7. db name is sample0, can be changed using uriInitializer.